1. Why command line?

 are symbolic links.

 The rest are ‘normal’ directories.
-This mirrors the separation of software and

-and data as explained above.
-The software directory must be accessible as a
+The software directory must be accessible as a subdirectory in the site,

-subdirectory in the instance, but it is physically located in /omd/versions
+but it is physically located in /omd/versions/

 Software | Data | |